Free Software Magazine

-Free Software Magazine (also known as FSM and originally titled The Open Voice) is a Web site that produces a (generally bi-monthly) mostly free-content online magazine about free software.
+Free Software Magazine (also known as FSM and originally titled The Open Voice) is a website that produces (generally bi-monthly) a mostly free-content online magazine about free software.

 It was started in November 2004 by Australian Tony Mobily, the former editor of TUX Magazine, under the auspices of The Open Company Partners, Inc. (based in the United States), and carried the subtitle The free magazine for the free software world.

 History

 FSM was originally conceived by its creator as a magazine to be sold in both print and electronic formats, with a higher signal-to-noise ratio than mass-produced print Linux magazines.
 Under this model, the articles were freely licensed six weeks after the print edition's publication.
 As O'Reilly Media's onLAMP.com noted, "several excellent magazines cover Linux, but they’re directed at particular subsets of Linux users and don’t have the broad mandate of Free Software Magazine."

 However, the high costs of printing and postage resulted in the magazine moving to exclusively electronic publication via PDF.